 Every individual seek, scan, lookup, or update on the specified index by one query execution is counted as a use of that index and increments the corresponding counter in this view.
 Information is reported both for operations caused by user-submitted queries, and for operations caused by internally generated queries, such as scans for gathering statistics.

-The user_updates counter indicates the level of maintenance on the index caused by insert, update, or delete operations on the underlying table or view.
+user_updates column is a counter of maintenance on the index caused by insert, update, or delete operations on the underlying table or view.
 You can use this view to determine which indexes are used only lightly by your applications.
 You can also use the view to determine which indexes are incurring maintenance overhead.
 You may want to consider dropping indexes that incur maintenance overhead, but are not used for queries, or are only infrequently used for queries.

 VIEW SERVER STATE permission.